Newlands College

-The current principal is Grant Jones.
-The current deputy principals are Deb Mills, Cornelios Floratos and Susan McDiarmid.
-John Murdoch, former deputy principal, is now the current principal of Taita College.
+The current principal is Deb King.
 The school colours are white, red and blue.
-The school also offers community education for adults.
 The school offers several art, sport and recreation options, along with each student belonging to a house.

 History

 Newlands College opened on 3 February 1970 with a starting school roll of 68 students.
 The land had been owned at different times by the Hogg, Moore and Tunley families, and had been farmed by Bill Hunter.
 The foundation principal was Rex Sage, who was also the foundation deputy principal of Tawa College, followed by Paul Richardson and, since 2002, Grant Jones who had been a deputy principal and geography teacher at Orewa College in Auckland.
 However, the school was not complete yet, with the site land causing problems.
 The first term classes took place in two classrooms at Raroa Normal Intermediate School (which was being built at the same time).
 The site itself was finished by April, and on 27 April 1970, students and staff shifted to the modern day Newlands College site at Bracken Road.
 A- block, the first and only permanent building was unfinished at the time.
 The hall was finished in 1973, and the Recreation Centre in 1985.

 In later years, a fully equipped gymnasium with squash courts, a mezzanine classroom and a multi-function room was built co-funded by the local community, a new permanent B- block was added, several pre-fabricated buildings were installed, and a technology and learning support suite were built.
-Since 2000, Newlands College has also refurbished the library, media and administration areas, built a sports pavilion, a dedicated languages block, and a wharekura dedicated to the study of Te Reo and Te Ao Maori.
+Since 2000, Newlands College has also refurbished the library, media and administration areas, built a sports pavilion, a languages block, and a wharekura dedicated to the study of Te Reo and Te Ao Maori.
 In coordination with neighbouring Newlands Intermediate School, Newlands College has also added artificial turf to several of its outdoor sports surfaces and has announced further expansion and re-modelling plans as a result of a growing roll (with additional pre-fabricated buildings to be installed) and improved weather tightness for some of the buildings housing the administration and staff facilities.
+The school previously offered community education to adults, although this service has ceased and is no longer listed on their website.